camerony/VoronCustom/V0.1_BedTransfer/README.md

 Remove the Bed and Wires
 Remove the Z-Endstop
 Remove the 2 x Z rail stops
-Insert the Bed Transfer tool into the extrusion Carefully transfer both rail carriages onto the Tool
+Insert the Bed Transfer tool into the extrusion and make sure it's flush against the rail ends.
+Carefully transfer both rail carriages onto the Tool
 *** BEFORE REMOVING THE TOOL ****
 Use the rubber stoppers or tape the ends so the carriages don't accidentally slide off